Scottish Deerhound: Description

 In outward appearance, the Scottish Deerhound is similar to the Greyhound, but larger and more heavily boned.
 However, Deerhounds have a number of characteristics that set them apart.
 While not as fast as a Greyhound on a smooth, firm surface, once the going gets rough or heavy they can outrun a Greyhound.
 The environment in which they worked, the cool, often wet, and hilly Scottish Highland glens, contributed to the larger, rough-coated appearance of the breed.
-The Deerhound is closely related to the Irish wolfhound and was a contributor to that breed when it was created at the end of the 19th century.

 The Scottish Deerhound resembles a rough-coated greyhound.
 It is however, larger in size and bone.
 Minimum desirable height at withers of males is 30 inches (75–80 cm) or more, weight 85 to 110 lb; height of females from 28 in upwards, weight from 75 to 95 lb.
 It is one of the tallest sighthounds, with a harsh 3–4 in long coat and mane, somewhat softer beard and moustache, and softer hair on breast and belly.
 It has small, dark "rose" ears which are soft and folded back against the head unless held semi-erect in excitement.

-The harsh, wiry coat in modern dogs is only seen in self-coloured various shades of gray (blue-gray is preferred).
-Historically, Deerhounds also could be seen with true brindle, yellow, and red fawn coats, or combinations as recorded in the now oldest & most original breed standard, that of the AKC.
+The harsh, wiry coat in modern dogs is only seen in self-coloured various shades of grey (blue-grey is preferred).
+Historically, Deerhounds also could be seen with true brindle, yellow, and red fawn coats, or combinations.
 19th century Scottish paintings tend to indicate these colours were associated with a wire haired coat, but, with show breeders preferring a dark, longer coat, these genes now appear to be lost.
-The geneticist R. Jödicke: "During the 20th century the Deerhound evolved to a single-coloured breed by selection for a grey coat.
-Some other coat colours are documented in historical sources but have definitely been lost (Jödicke 1982).
+The geneticist R. Jödicke said – During the 20th century the Deerhound evolved to a single-coloured breed by selection for a grey coat.
+Some other coat colours are documented in historical sources but have definitely been lost.
 The recent colour of adult Deerhounds shows little variation. i.e. in the degree of darkness of the grey colour and the occurrence of a fawn shade.
-Altogether the Deerhound must be characterized as the breed with the most uniform colouration within all sighthounds".
+Altogether the Deerhound must be characterised as the breed with the most uniform colouration within all sighthounds".
 A white chest and toes are allowed, and a slight white tip to the tail; a white blaze on the head or a white collar are not accepted.

 The head is long, skull flat, with little stop and a tapering muzzle.
 The eyes are dark, dark brown or hazel in colour.
 The teeth should form a level, complete scissor bite.
 The long straight or curved tail, well covered with hair, should almost reach the ground.